 Typically, a hallway is an area that can be accessed through the front door and leads to your living room, dining, washroom, and bedrooms.
-You must maintain it neat and orderly because this is typically what guests see when they enter your home through the front entrance.
+You must keep your hallways clean and orderly because this is typically what guests see when they enter your home through the front entrance.
 Some halls also have shelves and storage cabinets to accommodate shoes, coats, and other items.
-We’ll go into greater detail on how to maintain your hallway area spotless and inviting for visitors.
+We’ll go into greater detail on how to keep your hallways clean and inviting for visitors.

 Tip #1: Dust the handrail and baseboards.